 TCX is the Italian company formerly known as Oxtar which might ring a bell for a few readers.
 Oxtar had a good reputation for making quality boots long ago however brands are known to rest on their laurels very often while profit taking so I do not put too much faith in any particular brand name with anything I buy.
 That said I could not find anything but glowing reports on these boots and the brand.

 I take a size 9 Aus which is a size 10 USA but you know how sizing varies these days due to substandard quality control so I checked many sizing feedbacks on other sites which seem to suggest no problem.
 Length wise they are a lot longer than other size 10 US shoes I have and look huge.
-Actually I thought they surely will be too big when unpacking however despite the large appearance they are very narrow around the ankle upper arch region.
+Actually I thought they surely will be too big when unpacking however despite the large appearance they are narrow around the ankle upper arch region and slightly pointed.
 Looking at the photo that is the area where the white Gore-tex label is showing.

 The side opening has very coarse (aggressive) Velcro fitted.
-It is difficult to actually get them undone one handed as the amount and type of Velcro is excessive.
+It is difficult to actually get them undone one handed.
 The zipper had a loop of similar strength Velcro hook stitched to it but I had to cut if off as it is so sharp it almost drew blood on my thumb.
-Well I suppose better to be heavy duty than light weight but since there is a Gore-Tex gator fitted a simple fine grade Velcro or magnet closure system would have been more elegant for the leather flap.
+Well I suppose better to be heavy duty than light weight but since there is a Gore-Tex gator fitted a simple magnet closure system might have been more elegant for the leather flap.
 Once on they are reasonably comfortable but not in the same class as the comfort level of the Vitesse boots (but we are talking boots 1/3 the price too).

 The TCX are in a word ‘stiff’ and that amplifies the tight ankle region.
 I have read TCX boots take some breaking in, I hope that is all it is.
 I have worn them so far on four days of riding and I think on the last day I noticed a little bit of give but more time is needed to see if they in fact become truly comfortable.
 I like the sole very much which seems to have better grip than both my summer boots.
 They breath well however like all WP boots are going to be hot in summer.